 - Park on a hard surface whenever possible.
 Scooters may tip over when parked on grass or mulch.

-Information about the city’s pilot program, which will run through July 2019, can be found here:
+Information about the city’s pilot program, which will run through July 2019, can be found on the city's website.
+General feedback about the city’s pilot program can be emailed to firstname.lastname@example.org.

 Vendor-provided devices that are improperly parked can be reported via the phone number printed on the device.
 The city’s pilot program requires the vendor respond to that call within 2 hours.

-The MyCville app includes a specific reporting link for dockless eScooter and eBicycle issues.
-Information about the MyCville app can be found at this link: http://www.charlottesville.org/community/mycville-service-request
+The MyCville app includes a specific reporting link for dockless e-scooter and e-bicycle issues.

 The University and Medical Center reserve the right to impound devices that are not in compliance.
 Impound fees apply.